ucl-casa-ce/pi-face-detector/README.md

 # Face Detection using a Raspberry Pi

-This example is written in Python 3 and uses the Open CV library and a Harr cascade classifier
+This example is written in Python 3 and uses the Open CV library and a Harr cascade classifier.
+You can install the python Open CV package as follows:

 pip3 install opencv-python